bpftrace/bpftrace/docs/internals_development.md

 ## Gotchas

 If there's one gotcha I would like to mention, it's the use of CreateGEP() (Get Element Pointer).
 It's needed when dereferencing at an offset in a buffer, and it's tricky to use.
+Here is [a good video](https://www.youtube.com/watch?v=m8G_S5LwlTo&t=1753s) on how GEP works.

 ## Verifier